 Daniel A. Mazmanian, Senior Fellow, is a Professor of Public Policy in the Price School of Public Policy at the University of Southern California, and Academic Director of the USC Schwarzenegger Institute for State and Global Policy.
 He was formerly Dean of the the USC school, Dean of the School of Natural Resources and Environment at the University of Michigan, and a faculty member at Pomona College and Claremont Graduate University.
 He has been actively involved in the Institute's projects since the early 1980s.

-Rick Caughman, Art Director, is an artist and graphic designer based in a historic building he and his family restored in Ontario, California, 35 miles east of Los Angeles and five miles east of Claremont.
+Rick Caughman, Art Director, is an artist and graphic designer based in Ontario, California, 35 miles east of Los Angeles and five miles east of Claremont.
 Caughman is a graduate of Art Center College of Design.
-His commercial practice, Art at 5th Alley, www.5thAlley.com, includes airport and public transit agencies and companies in California's food and computer industries.
+His commercial practice includes airport and public transit agencies and companies in California's food and computer industries.
 He is an active and well-recognized member of the art community that surrounds the university town of Claremont.

 Lawrence W. Stewart, 1936-2016.
 A Trustee and Treasurer.